project-ecc/ecchat/quickstart.md

 	/qr

-14 - To exit ecchat, you may enter either of these commands
+14 - To exit ecchat, you may enter either of these commands:

 	/exit
 	/quit